 In February 2010, the Company entered into a five-year operating lease agreement for office and laboratory space.
-In connection with the lease agreement, the Company entered into a letter of credit in the amount of \$776, which is presented as restricted cash in the balance sheets as of December 31, 2013 and 2014.
+In connection with the lease agreement, the Company entered into a letter of credit in the amount of \$776, which is presented as restricted cash in the balance sheet as of December 31, 2014.